-The sanctuary includes a substantial church and other buildings that together form an attractive ensemble, enhanced by a peaceful setting in in a partially wooded valley.
+It is said that a religious settlement has existed here since the 4th century, when it was founded by Saint Eusebio.
+The first church was constructed in the 13th century.
+The current sanctuary includes a substantial church and other buildings that together form an attractive ensemble, enhanced by a peaceful setting in a partially wooded valley.

-The statue of the Black Madonna, brought to the Santuaria dOropa by the founder of the sanctuary in the 14th century, is kept in the church, in a chapel that predates the current (17th century) church by several centuries.
+The statue of the Black Madonna, brought to the Santuaria dOropa by the founder of the sanctuary in the 14th century, is kept in the church, in a chapel that predates the current 17th century church by several centuries.

 The grounds around the sanctuary contain 19 chapels, twelve of which lead up the hill and depict scenes from the life of the Virgin Mary using paintings, frescoes, sculptures and other devotional works of art.

 There are also extensive botanical gardens to explore, and easy access to trails that explore the surrounding countryside.